CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Method

 \subsubsection{Expansion Through Steerable Reasoning}

-Upon identifying a target node $s_{\text{base}}$ through UCT policy, the steerable reasoning agent expands the search tree by synthesizing a new FE operation.
-We construct a structured prompt for the LLM comprising the following core components: (i) dataset info ($\psi$): Semantic descriptions and statistical metadata of the base dataset to provide domain context. (ii) ancestor FE pipeline ($T_{\text{anc}}$): The sequence of operations previously applied from $s_0$ to $s_{\text{base}}$, which defines the current data state. (iii) memory ($\mathcal{M}_{s_\text{base}}$): A collection of high-performing operations archived from previous successful trials.
-Crucially, this component is only provided when the agent is in \textsc{Exploitation} mode to facilitate refinement. (iv) Directive ($d$): An optimization instruction $d \in \{\textsc{Initialization}, \textsc{Exploration}, \textsc{Exploitation}\}$ that explicitly steers the LLM’s strategy.
+Upon identifying a target node $s_{\text{base}}$ through UCT policy, the steerable reasoning module expands the search tree by synthesizing a new FE operation.
+We construct a structured prompt for the LLM comprising the following core components: (i) Dataset info ($\psi$): Semantic descriptions and statistical metadata of the base dataset to provide domain context. (ii) Ancestor FE pipeline ($T_{\text{anc}}$): The sequence of operations previously applied from $s_0$ to $s_{\text{base}}$, which defines the current data state. (iii) Memory ($\mathcal{M}_{s_\text{base}}$): A collection of high-performing operations archived from previous successful trials.
+Crucially, this component is provided only under the \textsc{Exploitation} directive to facilitate refinement. (iv) Directive ($d$): An optimization instruction $d \in \{\textsc{Initialization}, \textsc{Exploration}, \textsc{Exploitation}\}$ that explicitly steers the LLM’s strategy.
 Formally, the LLM generates a reasoning chain $\mathcal{R}$ followed by the code for a new operation $t_{\text{new}}$:

 The synthesized operation code is then executed to transform the base dataset, instantiating a new dataset state: $s_{\text{new}} = t_{\text{new}}(s_{\text{base}})$.
-Crucially, the directive $d$ explicitly governs the search behavior: \begin{itemize}[leftmargin=2em, topsep=3pt, partopsep=5pt, itemsep=5pt, parsep=0pt] \item $\textbf{\textsc{Initialization}}$ is invoked specifically for the root node $s_0$ to generate a high-quality initial FE operation. \item $\textbf{\textsc{Exploration}}$ encourages the LLM to propose novel operations to probe unknown regions of the search space. \item $\textbf{\textsc{Exploitation}}$ distills elite experiences and operations from $\mathcal{M}_{\text{global}}$ to refine the current dataset. \end{itemize}
+Crucially, the directive $d$ explicitly governs the search behavior: \begin{itemize}[leftmargin=2em, topsep=3pt, partopsep=5pt, itemsep=2pt, parsep=0pt] \item $\textbf{\textsc{Initialization}}$ is invoked specifically for the root node $s_0$ to generate a high-quality initial FE operation. \item $\textbf{\textsc{Exploration}}$ encourages the LLM to propose novel operations to probe unknown regions of the search space. \item $\textbf{\textsc{Exploitation}}$ distills elite experiences and operations from $\mathcal{M}_{\text{global}}$ to refine the current dataset. \end{itemize}